haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_robots.md

 We defined two controllers to control the arm joints and one for the gripper.
 Using a dictionary, you can define multiple control modes that interchangeably use different controllers of the joints.
 Above we defined a `pd_joint_delta_pos` and a `pd_joint_pos` controller which switch just the controller of the arm joints.

-Stiffness corresponds with the P and damping corresponds with the D of PD controllers, see the [controllers page](../concepts/controllers.md#terminology) for more details
+Stiffness corresponds with the P and damping corresponds with the D of PD controllers, see the [controllers page](../concepts/controllers.md#terminology) for more details.

+Tuning the values of stiffness, damping, and other properties affect the sim2real transfer of a simulated robot to the real world.
+At the moment our team is working on developing a better pipeline with documentation for system identification to pick better controllers and/or hyperparameters.

 ## 3. Defining Sensors